Ralph Grynder: Career

 Grynder provided a fringe of "Turkey orange of worsted" for the bed curtains of the bed of Little Sarah, a servant of Henrietta Maria, and a bed with a "round French canopy" for Jeffrey Hudson.
 In 1632, his two workmen were employed at Somerset House putting up a bed.
 He supplied "French chairs" to the Queen's House at Greenwich in 1637, upholstered with figured velvet and silver fringes, and used trimmings supplied by William Geere.
 In June 1640, Rachel Bourchier, Countess of Bath bought nails supplied by "Mr Grinder".

+Dorothy Sidney, Countess of Leicester, as the wife of the English ambassador in Paris, was involved in the bespeaking of beds provided for Thomas Wentworth, 1st Earl of Strafford.
+She recommended that Ralph Grynder's workshop supply the woodwork of the beds and the matching suites of chairs and stools, because he was "the best in that trade".

 He worked for the Earl of Antrim and his wife, Katherine Villiers, Duchess of Buckingham, in 1638 and 1639.
 They owed him £761-18s.
 An inventory of their furniture from Dunluce Castle includes couches and beds possibly supplied by Grynder.
 Furniture for Duchess in previous years was supplied by her wardrobe keeper Thomas Lovett.
 Their debt to Grynder remained outstanding, and in 1660, Mary Grinder, probably his widow, signed a joint petition for payment.
 His first wife, Anne Grinder, had committed suicide in 1626 after losing her child.
 She was buried at St Stephen Coleman Street.
 He had a son, Ralph Grynder junior, also a member of the draper's company.